Cormanz/smartgpt/README.md

 - **Ecosystem**: Due to its popularity, [AutoGPT](https://github.com/Torantulino/Auto-GPT) is a very polished and refined tool.
 It has many more commands and integrations with memory systems.
 To go with this, the codebase has been through large scrutiny, so it is generally less buggy and more tested than SmartGPT.

 - **Memory Management**: Due to the extreme youth of this project, there is only one simple but limited memory system.
 However, this will change with time.

+# Quickstart

+0. Install [`cargo`](https://doc.rust-lang.org/cargo/getting-started/installation.html), preferably the latest stable version.

+1. Clone the repository wih `git clone https://github.com/Cormanz/smartgpt.git && cd smartgpt`.

+2. Run it in release mode with `cargo run --release`.
+This will create a `config.yml` for you.

+3. Adjust the config to your liking, and execute it once again.